 $ git status ... modified: music/songs.dvc $ git commit -am "Add 1,000 more songs to music/ dataset."

 Iterating on this process for several datasets can give shape to a robust registry.
-The result is basically a repo that mainly versions a set of DVC-files, as you can see in the hypothetical example below:
+The result is basically a repo that versions a set of DVC-files.
+Let's see an example:

 $ tree --filelimit=10 . ├── images │ ├── .gitignore │ ├── cats-dogs [2800 entries] # Listed in .gitignore │ ├── faces [10000 entries] # Listed in .gitignore │ ├── cats-dogs.dvc │ └── faces.dvc ├── music │ ├── .gitignore │ ├── songs [11000 entries] # Listed in .gitignore │ └── songs.dvc ├── text ...